hanhua/nodejs-start/README.md

 7. Adding some code to see if recent EcmaScript features can be compiled and executed. (e.g., From ES2017 to ES2020).

+8. Install Express and axios

+        npm install --save express body-parser axios
+        npm install --save-dev @types/express @types/node

+   Note that `axios` is for client here but it can be used for server so it belongs to dependencies not dev dependencies.